crossbuildjs/crossbuild/README.md

 ## Contributing

 If you want to contribute to CrossBuild, please read the [contributing guidelines](/CONTRIBUTING.md) first.
 We welcome all types of contributions, from bug fixes to documentation improvements!
-If you have any questions, feel free to join our [Discord server](https://go.buape.com/discord) and ask in the `#crossbuild` channel.
+If you have any questions, feel free to join our [Discord server](https://go.buape.com/discord) and ask in the `#crossbuild` channel, or join our [Guilded server](https://www.guilded.gg/i/2VVxVv32) and ask in the `#developing crossbuild` channel.